 Click anywhere on an object away from editing handles (where they exist) to drag the object to reposition it.
 Depending on the type of object, it may be rotated and/or flipped while dragging.

-- Press Spacebar to rotate the object counterclockwise or Shift+Spacebar for clockwise rotation.
+Spacebar to rotate the object counterclockwise or Shift+Spacebar for clockwise rotation.
 Rotation is in accordance with the value for the Rotation Step defined on the PCB Editor – General page of the Preferences dialog.
+Press the

 Panel Page: PCB List

-The PCB List panel allows you to display design objects in tabular format, enabling quickly inspection and modification of object attributes.
+PCB List panel allows you to display design objects in tabular format, enabling quickly inspection and modification of object attributes.
 When used in conjunction with the PCB Filter panel, it enables you to display just those objects falling under the scope of the active filter – allowing the targeting and editing of multiple design objects with greater accuracy and efficiency.
+Locking Design Objects

 Examples of the Lock icon in the Properties panel in Component mode and Pad mode.